Pylons/pyramid_cookbook/docs/deployment/nginx.rst

    then `removed in Pyramid 1.8
    <https://docs.pylonsproject.org/projects/pyramid/en/latest/whatsnew-1.8.html#backwards-incompatibilities>`_.

-Step 3: Serving Static Files with Nginx (Optional)
+Step 3: Serving Static Files with nginx (Optional)
 ==================================================

 Assuming your static files are in a subdirectory of your pyramid application,